Skip to main content

 GKV or PKV: The Dual Insurance Approach

-Germany has a unique dual system.
+Germany has a dual system.
 While public insurance (GKV) applies to the majority, high earners have the option of private insurance (PKV).
+For a deeper look, see our health insurance comparison.

 GKV - Public